-All projects from the 2023-2026 TIP were reviewed and categorized as either "exempt" or "not exempt."
+All projects from the 2024-2027 TIP and Resilience 2050 were reviewed and categorized by the ICG as either "exempt" or "non-exempt."
 Projects that are exempt from the conformity requirement may proceed forward even if there is no conforming plan and TIP.
 Exempt projects are identified in §93.126 and §93.127 of the Conformity Rule.
 Exempt projects in the TIP generally include projects with neutral or de minimis emissions impacts such as road rehabilitation and resurfacing, streetscape improvements, bridge replacements and bicycle and pedestrian facilities.

-Not exempt projects are not exempt from the requirement to determine conformity.
-Not exempt, regionally significant projects are included in the regional emissions analysis.
+Non-exempt projects are not exempt from the requirement to determine conformity.
+Non-exempt, regionally significant projects are included in the regional emissions analysis.
 According to §93.101 of the Conformity Rule, regionally significant projects are transportation projects, other than an exempt project, that are "on a facility which serves regional transportation needs (such as access to and from the area outside of the region, major activity centers in the region, major planned developments such as new retail malls, sports complexes, etc., or transportation terminals as well as most terminals themselves) and would normally be included in the modeling of a metropolitan area's transportation network, including, at a minimum, all principal arterial highways and all fixed guideway transit facilities that offer an alternative to regional highway travel."
-According to §93.122 of the Conformity Rule, projects which are not exempt and not regionally significant are not required to be modeled explicitly, but vehicle miles traveled (VMT) must be estimated according to reasonable professional practice.
+According to §93.122 of the Conformity Rule, projects which are non-exempt and not regionally significant are not required to be modeled explicitly, but vehicle miles traveled (VMT) must be estimated according to reasonable professional practice.